 “Why Should I Hire a CVT?”

 This question is heard far too often from veterinary owners and practice managers throughout Illinois, and around the United States.
 I’ll bet that you’ve heard some of these phrases: “I’d have to pay a tech more that an unlicensed assistant”; “(S)he won’t know how to do things my way—I’d have to retrain, anyway”; “My regular staff won’t take to a licensed tech”.
 On the surface, these may seem to be legitimate concerns.
-But, let’s think these statements through a ltech20160822_175409ittle more.
+But, let’s think these statements through a little more.

 Yes, a certified veterinary technician will expect (and should receive) a higher wage than an unlicensed staff member with comparable experience.
 That CVT spent a considerable amount of time, effort, and money to obtain at least an associate’s degree as a health professional.
 They already have a scientific knowledge base, and have been trained in skills that you would have to take time and staff to teach to an employee without that background.
 You are also obtaining an employee who has already demonstrated a commitment to the veterinary profession.
 So, there is less likelihood of employee turnover with the hiring of a licensed technician.